georgercarder/rm_node_modules/README.md

 Anecdotally, there were over 40GB of local `node_modules` on my machine.

-This utility easily deletes them.
+This utility easily deletes them, freeing up space so we can hoard other things.